 Reviving the Truth, Making It Heard

-This article, based on a talk given at the Jesuit University (UCA) in San Salvador, originally appeared in the March 23, 1990, issue of Commonweal.
-It was translated by Eugene Palumbo.
+This article, based on a talk given at the Jesuit university (UCA) in San Salvador, originally appeared in the March 23, 1990, issue of Commonweal.
+It was translated by Gene Palumbo.

 For me, it is both easy and hard to speak of Archbishop Romero.
 It is easy in the sense that I knew him, dealt with him, and could see the profundity of his life, the spirit of union with God that was the root of his entire existence—not just in his years as archbishop, but in his first years as a student, in his early priesthood, and in all the rest of his ministry.

 But it is hard because his death still overwhelms me.
 He was a great man, a great priest, a great bishop, murdered because of the ignominy of this country, the injustice in this country, and the hatred of those who will stop at nothing, not even at the altar.

 Archbishop Romero’s homilies have already been published, and this year, at the tenth anniversary of his death, we will also be publishing his journal, which he taperecorded each night.
 But there’s also something else which, I believe, is a great treasure: the notes he made during his retreats, where he opened his soul before God, before himself, and before the events of the times.